 Holi, also known as the “Festival of Colours”, is predominantly a Hindu festival celebrated annually mostly in India and Nepal.
 However, with the course of time, the festival has spread its wings to other parts of the world, including England, USA, and Australia, among others.
-In the year 2020, Holi will be celebrated between 9th March and 10th March.
+In 2020, Holi will be celebrated between 9th March and 10th March.

 When Is Holi 2021 Celebrated